 - The seminar presentation must occur before the defense committee meeting and they are to be held on the same day. - If possible defend during a BISI or Departmental Seminar or in a Research in Progress Seminar.
-To determine available dates for these, contact the BISI office. - If you cannot defend during these designated times, then send the BISI office 3 different dates and times when your entire committee is available.
-The office will determine if any rooms are available and work with you to finalize the logistics with your committee. - Dissertation seminars are generally 50-60 minutes long. - The dissertation seminar requires that a larger seminar rooms is booked for 2 hours, which includes 30 minutes before and after your seminar for set up and take down.
-This should be booked through the BISI Office. - For the actual dissertation seminar, a smaller conference room should be reserved for 3 hours.
+To determine available dates for these, contact your CA Director and/or the BISI office. - If you cannot defend during these designated times, the office will determine if any rooms are available and work with you to finalize the logistics with your committee. - Dissertation seminars are generally 50-60 minutes long. - The public dissertation seminar requires that a larger seminar room is booked for 2 hours, which includes 30 minutes before and after your seminar for set up and take down.
+This should be booked through the BISI Office. - For the closed meeting with the committee, a smaller conference room should be reserved for 2-3 hours immediately after the public presentation.
 This should be booked through the BISI Office. - One month prior to your defense: Confirm defense date, time, and location with BISI